 • Best for: Single-layer ranch and bungalow tear-offs

-The 10-yard can fits in a tight driveway for small shingle tear-offs, keeping weight under the single haul limit.
+This 10-yard can fits in a tight driveway for shingle weight disposal on a single haul of debris.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Phoenix home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.